Károly Bura: The Festival of Hungarian Song & Gypsy War

-In May of 1930, the Hungarian Gypsy Musicians' National Association organized a Festival of Hungarian Song to raise money for a grave memorial for Bura's father-in-law Béla Radics, who died in May of 1930.
+In May 1930, the Hungarian Gypsy Musicians' National Association organized a Festival of Hungarian Song to raise money for a grave memorial for Bura's father-in-law Béla Radics, who died in May 1930.

 The benefit concert took place on Ascension Thursday of May 1930 at Ferencváros Football Club.
 It attracted 22,000 spectators and was attended by the highest levels of Hungarian society.
 It was an incredible success, raising more than the sufficient amount of funds.

 After the festival, Bura wrote a scathing article in the Hungarian Gypsy Musicians' Journal accusing the organizer of the event, János Ilovszky, of embezzlement.
 He wrote: “To this day we have not reclaimed these eight thousand pengős, the assets of the association, thus it is easy to understand that my faith in the results of the accounts have been shaken."The accusal created a scandalous event, causing the drawing up of a lawsuit and division within the association.
-Eventually, August 5th, 1930, a general meeting of the Hungarian Gypsy Musicians' National Association convened.
+Eventually, August 5, 1930, a general meeting of the Hungarian Gypsy Musicians' National Association convened.
 Bura voiced his accusation, demanding an audit from Ilovszky.
 Ilovszky provided proof that the funds had been deposited since the beginning, stating that Bura's accusations stemmed from frustration over his name not being prominently featured on festival posters.
 The audience saw this as proof that Bura no longer prioritized Romani interests, and voted in favor of his dismissal.

 Hungarian press deemed this event a "Gypsy War," and Bura was decidedly blamed for it.
 Unable to accept defeat, he took the musicians faithful to him and founded the Hungarian Gypsy Musician's National Patent Aid and Self-Help Association, but the initiative eventually fell apart due to a lack of funds.